NormalVR/Normcore-Documentation/src/essentials/common-questions.md

 ### How is Normcore different from other networking plugins?
 We get networking right.

-Here are some of the unique features Normcore provides:
+Normcore provides some unique features.
+It will:

-* keeping objects in sync and ensuring state doesn't differ between clients.
+* keep objects in sync and ensure state doesn't differ between clients.
-* helping individual room servers scale to handle all the players in a single match.
+* help individual room servers scale to handle all the players in a single match.
-* encrypting data, both for privacy and to eliminate DDoS packet replay attacks.
+* encrypt all of your data, both for privacy and to eliminate DDoS packet replay attacks.
-* supporting WebRTC protocol, so you can support the web.
+* use the WebRTC protocol, so you can support the web.
-* helping you scale quickly and globally without overspending on AWS or Google Cloud.
+* help you scale quickly and globally without overspending on AWS or Google Cloud.
-* keeping games fast by making sure servers are physically located near your users.
+* keep games fast by making sure servers are physically located near your users.

 When it comes to multiplayer networking, these things matter.
 Learn more about how we solve these and other problems on our [Why Normcore](https://normcore.io/why-normcore) page.